IKoshelev/ui-app-architecture-showcases/README.md

 }));
 ```

-As a result, you can save and load application state by simple converting it to/from JSON.
+As a result, you can save and load application state by simply converting it to/from JSON.

 ```Typescript